-The Group's consolidated interim results for the six-month period ended 30 June 2019 (the "current period") as set out in this announcement are unaudited but have been reviewed in accordance with the relevant financial standards.
+The Group's consolidated interim results for the six-month period ended 30 June 2019 (the "current period") as set out in this interim report are unaudited but have been reviewed in accordance with the relevant financial standards.
 The Group's results of operations in the past have fluctuated and may in the future continue to fluctuate (possibly significantly) from one period to another period.
 Accordingly, the Group's results of operations for any period should not be considered to be indicative of the results to be expected for any future period.

 On the basis of a preliminary review of the Group's latest unaudited management accounts and other information currently available, the Company expects the Group to record a loss, if any, for the year ending 31 December 2019 which is likely to be materially smaller than the Group's consolidated net loss of US\$857,115,000 for the year ended 31 December 2018.
 Various factors are relevant to the above, including those highlighted in the Company's profit warning announcement dated 3 May 2019.
 Those factors are expected to continue into, and new factors might emerge during, the remainder of 2019.
 For more details, please refer to the aforesaid announcement and the Company's announcement dated 18 July 2019 on additional inside information relating to last profit warning.
 At this stage, on the basis of a preliminary review of currently available information, apart from the aforesaid, the Company is unable to reasonably and meaningfully estimate a more precise likely magnitude of loss, if any, for the year ending 31 December 2019.
-The Company will make further announcement(s) in compliance with the Listing Rules and/or the SFO, as appropriate.
+The Company will make further announcement(s) in compliance with the Rules (the "Listing Rules") Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") and/or the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO"), as appropriate.
 For more details, please see the "Outlook" section below.

-This announcement contains forward-looking statements regarding the Company's expectations and outlook on the Group's business operations, opportunities and prospects.
+This interim report contains forward-looking statements regarding the Company's expectations and outlook on the Group's business operations, opportunities and prospects.
 Such forward-looking statements do not constitute guarantees of the future performance of the Group and are subject to factors that could cause the Group's actual results to differ (possibly materially) from those expressed in the forward-looking statements.
 These factors may include, but not limited to, changes in general industry and macro-economic environment (such as intensifying trade wars and political conditions), changes in money markets (such as interest rate hikes and volatility in foreign exchange rates), changes in capital markets, competition, shifts in customers' demand and preferences, seasonality of sales, changes in sales and product mix, changes in commodity price, shortage of components, technology advancement, and changes in market/legal/regulatory/government/tax policy (e.g. government's blacklisting, export controls and bans against the Group's major customer).
 In addition, new risks emerge from time to time and it is not possible for the management to predict all such risk factors or to assess the impact of such risk factors on the Group's business.
 The Company undertakes no obligation to update or revise any such forward-looking statements to reflect any subsequent events or circumstances, except as otherwise required by applicable requirements laid down by the Listing Rules and the SFO.

-Accordingly, the Shareholders and potential investors are advised to exercise caution when dealing in the Shares.
+Accordingly, the shareholders of the Company and potential investors are advised to exercise caution when dealing in the shares of the Company.